avisharma7/ANALYSIS-OF-CO-AUTHORISHIP-NETWORK-IN-GOOGLE-SCHOLAR/README.md

 The co-authorship network is visualized to facilitate pattern observation.
 Node sizes in the graph are determined by node degree, aiding in the visualization of the network's structure.

-## Getting Started

-To get started with this project:

-1. Clone the repository to your local machine.

-2. Ensure you have the necessary Python libraries installed, including Beautiful Soup, requests, and networkx.

-3. Configure the web scraper module to specify the Google Scholar author profiles you want to scrape.

-4. Run the project to collect data, generate the network, analyze centrality measures, and visualize the results.

-## Contribution Guidelines

-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository on GitHub.

-2. Create a feature branch for your contributions.

-3. Submit a pull request detailing the changes you've made and their purpose.

-4. Ensure your code is well-documented and adheres to coding best practices.

-## Support

-For any questions, issues, or assistance with using this project, please feel free to reach out to the project maintainers.

-Thank you for your interest in the Co-Authorship Network Analysis project!

----

-*Note: This readme provides a general structure and description of the project.
-Ensure that you update the document with specific details, such as installation instructions and contact information, as needed for your project.*